jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 `@EnableEntityDefinedRegions` creates Regions local to your application.
-By default, your SBDG based application is a `ClientCache` and therefore will create client Regions for your entities.
+By default, your [spring-boot-gemfire-name] based application is a `ClientCache` and therefore will create client Regions for your entities.